-- k) Participating in an in-person protest as long as the protest is held outdoors.
-Outdoor protests are permitted without a limit on attendees.
-Persons participating in a protest must wear a face covering and maintain physical distancing of six (6) feet between persons or groups of persons from different households at all times, as well as observe the Department of Public Health Protocol for Public Demonstrations. - 16.
-Individuals may work for, train for, volunteer at, or obtain services at Healthcare Operations: hospitals, clinics, laboratories, dentists, optometrists, pharmacies, physical therapists, rehabilitation and physical wellness programs, chiropractors, pharmaceutical and biotechnology companies, other licensed healthcare facilities, healthcare suppliers, home healthcare service providers, mental or behavioral health providers, alcohol and drug treatment providers, cannabis dispensaries with a medicinal cannabis license and all other required state and local licenses, blood and blood product donation organizations, medical or scientific research companies, or any related and/or ancillary healthcare services, manufacturers, distributors and servicers of medical devices, diagnostics, and equipment, veterinary care, and other animal healthcare.
-This exemption shall be construed to avoid any impact to the delivery of healthcare, broadly defined. - 17.
-Individuals may provide any service, train for, or perform any work necessary to the operation and maintenance of Essential Infrastructure, which is defined as, public health operations, public works construction, airport operations, port operations, food supply, water, sewer, gas, electrical, oil extraction and refining, roads and highways, public transportation, solid waste collection, removal and processing, flood control and watershed protection, cemeteries, mortuaries, crematoriums, and internet and telecommunications systems (including the provision of essential global, national, local infrastructure for computing services, business infrastructure, communications, and web-based services), and manufacturing and distribution companies deemed essential as part of the Essential Infrastructure supply chain, provided that they carry out those services or that work.
-In providing these services, training for, or performing this work, individuals must comply with Social (Physical) Distancing requirements to the extent practicable. - 18.
-For purposes of this Order, Essential Businesses are: - a) Grocery stores, certified farmers' markets, farm and produce stands, supermarkets, food banks, convenience stores, warehouse stores, and other establishments engaged in the retail sale of canned food, dry goods, fresh fruit and vegetables, pet supply, water, fresh meats, fish, and poultry, and any other household consumer products (such as cleaning or personal care products).
+17. Individuals may provide any service, train for, or perform any work necessary to the operation and maintenance of Essential Infrastructure, which is defined as, public health operations, public works construction, airport operations, port operations, food supply, water, sewer, gas, electrical, oil extraction and refining, roads and highways, public transportation, solid waste collection, removal and processing, flood control and watershed protection, cemeteries, mortuaries, crematoriums, and internet and telecommunications systems (including the provision of essential global, national, local infrastructure for computing services, business infrastructure, communications, and web-based services), and manufacturing and distribution companies deemed essential as part of the Essential Infrastructure supply chain, provided that they carry out those services or that work.
+In providing these services, training for, or performing this work, individuals must comply with Social (Physical) Distancing requirements to the extent practicable.

+18. For purposes of this Order, Essential Businesses are:

+- a) Grocery stores, certified farmers' markets, farm and produce stands, supermarkets, food banks, convenience stores, warehouse stores, and other establishments engaged in the retail sale of canned food, dry goods, fresh fruit and vegetables, pet supply, water, fresh meats, fish, and poultry, and any other household consumer products (such as cleaning or personal care products).
 This includes stores that sell groceries and other non-grocery products, such as products necessary to maintaining the safety, sanitation, and essential operation of residences.
-Stand-alone grocery stores where the principal business activity is the sale of food may operate at 35% of capacity (based on building code occupancy limits).
-All access to grocery stores and retail food markets must be strictly metered to ensure compliance with the limit on capacity.
+Occupancy at stand-alone grocery stores remains limited to comply with the continuing requirement that customers must have sufficient space to remain physically distanced by at least 6 feet at all times.
+Public Health strongly recommends that stand-alone grocery stores where the principal business activity is the sale of food operate at 50% of maximum occupancy (based on building code occupancy limits) in order to allow time for grocery store workers to obtain COVID-19 vaccinations.
+All access to grocery stores and retail food markets should be strictly metered to ensure compliance with the limit on capacity.
 The sale of food, beverages, and alcohol for in-store consumption is prohibited.
-Retail food markets, including but not limited to grocery stores, convenience stores, liquor stores and other retail locations that sell food or beverage products and that are required to have a health permit issued by the Department of Public Health as a Food Market Retail, must comply with the Los Angeles County Department of Public Health Protocols for Grocery Stores and Retail Food Markets, attached to this Order as Appendix B-1;
+Retail food markets, including but not limited to grocery stores, convenience stores, liquor stores and other retail locations that sell food or beverage products and that are required to have a health permit issued by the Department of Public Health as a Food Market Retail, must review and comply with the Los Angeles County Department of Public Health Protocols for Grocery Stores and Retail Food Markets, attached to this Order as Appendix B-1; - b) Food processors, confectioners, food packagers, food testing labs that are not open to the public, and food cultivation, including farming, livestock, and fishing; - Organizations and businesses that provide food, shelter, social services, and other necessities of life for economically disadvantaged or otherwise needy individuals (including gang prevention and intervention, domestic violence, and homeless service agencies); - d) Newspapers, television news, radio, magazine, podcast and journalism activities, including taped, digitally recorded or online-streamed content of any sort that is produced by one or more members of a single household, within the household's